Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

     };
     ```

-2. Use the style to create a tab and add it to parent
+2. Use the style to create a tab and add it to parent:

     ```cs
     utilityBasicTab = new Tab(style);